 That night I attended an informal get together of some of the expats in Cebu.
 It was nice meeting the guys, they’re a good bunch.

 The following two days, Thursday and Friday, are kind of a blur, so I’ll just lump them together.
-I found SM Mall, a very large mall by US standards, and got lost in it.
+I found SM Mall, which is huge, and got lost in it.
 I went to a movie, (Kick Ass, it was OK) and the theater was so huge I think it actually echoed.
-It cost 140php, or around $3 for a ticket, and the theater had only 7 people in it.
-After that, while getting help with my phone at Smart, a local mobile provider, I made some friends with the workers.
-They invited me to go sing Karaoke with them after work.
+It cost ₱140, or around $3 for a ticket, and the theater had only 7 people in it.
+After that, while getting help with my phone at Smart, a local mobile provider, I made some friends with the workers who invited me to go sing Karaoke with them after work.
 “Why not?”
-I thought, I’d seen “videoke” everywhere when I was in Bacolod, so I went.
-It was a lot of fun, I’ll post pictures when I get my cable.
+I thought, I’d seen “videoke” everywhere when I was in Bacolod, so I went and it was a blast.